Tgyy112/xysheldon.github.io/XJEL2140/Tracking_REV_06.md

 # Note of *RF Filters Part 1*
 > ### *Relevent Materials:*
 > 8_FILTS_part1_50Ohms_done.ppt
-> Filters Part 1 50ohms & Intro
+> EE_Filters Part 1 50ohms & Intro

 > ## A transducer for separating waves on the basis of their frequencies.